 Cyanobacteria, previously called blue-green algae, are one of the oldest known life forms.
 It is thought that these organisms were among the first land colonizers of the earth's early land masses, and played an integral role in the formation and stabilization of the earth's early soils.
 Extremely thick mats of these organisms converted the earth's original carbon dioxide-rich atmosphere into one rich in oxygen and capable of sustaining life.

-When wet, Cyanobacteria move through the soil and bind rock or soil particles, forming an intricate web of fibers.
-In this way, loose soil particles are joined together, and an otherwise unstable surface becomes very resistant to both wind and water erosion.
+When wet, cyanobacteria move through the soil and bind rock or soil particles, forming an intricate web of fibers.
+In this way, cyanobacteria join loose soil particles together, and an otherwise unstable surface becomes very resistant to both wind and water erosion.
 The soil-binding action is not dependent on the presence of living filaments.
-Layers of abandoned sheaths, built up over long periods of time, can still be found clinging tenaciously to soil particles, providing cohesion and stability in sandy soils at depths up to 10cm.
+Layers of abandoned sheaths, built up over long periods of time, still cling tenaciously to soil particles, providing cohesion and stability in sandy soils at depths up to 10 centimeters.

 Nitrogen fixation is another significant capability of cyanobacteria.
 Vascular plants are unable to utilize nitrogen as it occurs in the atmosphere.
 Cyanobacteria are able to convert atmospheric nitrogen to a form plants can use.
 This is especially important in desert ecosystems, where nitrogen levels are low and often limiting to plant productivity.

 Soil crusts have other functions as well, including an ability to intercept and store water, nutrients and organic matter that might otherwise be unavailable to plants.